-How to interact with the disabled is never an easy question to tackle as answers vary from case to case.
+How to interact with the people with disabilities is never an easy question to tackle as answers vary from case to case.
 Most families find this journey both challenging and rewarding, with a lot of time, energy, and goodwill invested in the process.

-On the one hand, it takes some time to adjust to the situation, especially with disabled family members, and on the other, you can actually feel and see yourself help another human being, help them lead a better, a more quality life.
+On the one hand, it takes some time to adjust to the situation, especially with family members with special needs, and on the other, you can actually feel and see yourself help another human being, help them lead a better, a more quality life.

 It is unfortunate that, no matter how hard one tries to understand and help, there’ll always be a catch, and a big one: you can’t fully understand a disability unless you have it, whether it’s an intellectual or a physical one.
 However, that doesn’t mean we should ever stop trying.
 The more kind, compassionate and understanding everyone is, the stronger bonds are created.

-Whether someone close to you is disabled, or you just want to be educated on the matter, read through the following tips BriteLift staff put together.
+Whether someone close to you has a disability, or you just want to be educated on the matter, read through the following tips the BriteLift staff put together.

 Put Yourself in Their Shoes

 Putting yourself in the position of someone with a disability is probably the smartest thing you can do while you interact.
 Just imagine what you would feel like if you were in their shoes, think about the way you would want people to behave around you, talk to you, what type of difficulties you might be experiencing, etc. In at least trying to understand what they feel like, you’ll be able to understand their behavior and reactions, among others.

 People with a disability are very much aware of their situation and they don’t need anyone actively reminding them of it.
 Although asking about their situation is acceptable on your first encounter, don’t drag the conversation further in the relationship.